 Which superlative expressions are academic?

-This is the fifth and final lesson about Comparatives and Superlatives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fifth and final chapter about Comparatives and Superlatives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore negation and pre- and post-modification for superlatives